explosion/spacy-loggers/README.md

 ### Usage

-Similar to `PyTorchLogger`, `spacy.CupyLogger.v1` is intended to be used with [ChainLogger](#chainlogger).
+Similar to `PyTorchLogger`, `spacy.CupyLogger.v1` does not act as a bridge between spaCy and an external framework but rather is used with the [ChainLogger](#chainlogger) to facilitate the flow of metrics to other loggers.
-It queries statistics from the CuPy backend and stores them in the info dictionary passed to it.
+The `CupyLogger` queries statistics from the CuPy backend and stores them in the info dictionary passed to it.
 Downstream loggers can thereafter lookup the statistics and log them to their preferred framework.

 The following CuPy statistics are currently supported: